SuraySweed/NetworkingIotProject/README.md

 # NetworkingIotProject
-Final Project At NSSL-Networked-Software-Systems-Laboratory Electrical And Computer Engineering Faculty - Technion
+Final Project in NSSL-Networked-Software-Systems-Laboratory at Electrical And Computer Engineering Faculty - Technion